seegg/date-picker/README.md

 ### create a new Date Picker:

-`const datePicker = new DatePicker(Date, Callback)`

 The constructor accepts a Date object and a callback function as arguments.
 The start date and the end date selected from the date picker is passed to the callback.

+`const datePicker = new DatePicker(Date, Callback)`

 `const callback = (startDate, endDate)=>{/* do stuff */}`

+Set a specific month or year.
+Months are 0 index.

+`datePicker.setMonth(2)`
+`datePick.setYear(2002)`
+`datePicker.setDate(new Date())`

-Get the HTML layout:
+Get the HTML layout, returns a HTMLDivElement representing the date picker.

 `datePicker.getLayout()`